espressomd/espresso/doc/tutorials/mlip-water/Readme.md

-# Integrating MLIPs with ESPResSo: A Tutorial on Simulating Water
+# Tutorial: integrating MLIPs with ESPResSo: a tutorial on simulating water

 ## Environment setup